 SoFi Bank is FDIC-insured, meaning any money you deposit into your checking or savings accounts with them is federally insured.

-While the standard is to insure up to $250,000, with SoFi you’re insured up to $2 million.
+While the standard is to insure up to $250,000, with SoFi you’re insured up to $3 million on deposits, through a network of participating banks.
 This means that if the bank fails, your money will be okay.

 SoFi also uses multi-factor authentication to keep your account safe.